gaetanfacchinetti/exo21cmFAST/README.md

 **WARNING 1**: This is the smooth energy injection rate.
 The true energy injection rate depends on the average of the squared density $\overline{\rho_\chi(x, z)^2}$  and not on the square of the average density $\overline{\rho_{\chi}}^2$ (as used here).
 With the presence of dark matter halos, the two are not equal at small redshifts.
 The difference is accounted for with a boost function $\overline{\rho_\chi^2}(z) \simeq \overline{\rho_\chi}^2(1+\mathcal{B}(z))$ and included into the definition of the deposition functions $f_c$.

 **WARNING 2**: Dark matter annihilation and decay produce Standard Model particles that shower to electrons and photons which, in turn, electromagnetically interact with the intergalactic medium.
 The deposion fractions then depend on the Standard Model *primary* species that are produced.
+As the energy of the electrons and photons at the end of the chain impacts on the energy deposition, the deposition fraction also depends on the mass of the decaying or annihilating particles.

 ### Effective parametrisation